Deminder/ShutdownTimer/README.md

 ![icon](bin/icon.svg)
 # Shutdown Timer

-Shutdown/reboot/suspend your device after a specific time.
+Shutdown/reboot/suspend your device after a specific time or wake with a rtc alarm.
 Disabling the extension will not terminate the timer.
 This allows the timer to run uninterrupted during an active screen saver.
 This extension adds a submenu to the status area.

 ![Screenshot](screenshot.png)